By Rick Steves

 - 7 days, add: Hallstatt

-- 10 days, add: Danube Valley, Tirol, and Bavaria
+- 10 days, add: Danube Valley, Bavarian Alps (Germany)/western Tirol

 - 16 days, add: More time in Vienna

-Day 12: Innsbruck; to Bavaria, sleep in Füssen or Reutte
+Day 12: Innsbruck; to Bavarian Alps** (sleep in Füssen or Reutte)

-Day 13: Bavaria and castles, sleep in Füssen or Reutte
+Day 13: Bavarian Alps and castles** (sleep in Füssen or Reutte)

-Day 14: Fly out of Innsbruck or Munich (or train back to Vienna)
+Day 14: Fly home from Munich* (or train back to Vienna)

 Pick up your car when you leave Vienna.
 After Melk (in the Danube Valley), drive to Hallstatt, with a stop at Mauthausen en route.
 After Hallstatt, head to Salzburg.
 From Salzburg, you can drive (via Berchtesgaden, if you're interested) through southern Bavaria en route to Füssen or Reutte.
-Then drive eastward through Tirol's Inn Valley to Innsbruck to drop off your car.
+Then drive eastward through Tirol's Inn Valley via Innsbruck to the Dolomites just south, then return to Innsbruck to drop off your car.

 With More Time

-Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, going to cafés and wine gardens, day-tripping to Bratislava) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
-The countryside of southern Bavaria and western Tirol are great places to linger and explore (consider a day or two of car rental).
+Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, and going to cafés and wine gardens) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
+Surprising and quirky Bratislava, just over the Slovakian border from Vienna, is worth considering for two nights and an entire day.
+The countryside of southern Bavaria, western Tirol, and the Italian Dolomites are great places to linger and explore (consider a few days of car rental).